mtjhax/clearinghouse-adapter/README.md

      Indicates an error from the Clearinghouse while attempting to update an existing trip.
 Generally this results from improper or missing data fields.
--   Error marking file as imported, please make sure Adapter has read-write access to [file name]\
-     The Adapter attempts to rename or move imported files so they are not imported again.
-If this cannot be done, file permissions may be preventing the Adapter from modifying the file.
--   Error marking file as imported with errors, please make sure Adapter has read-write access to [file name]\
-     In case of an unexpected error that the Adapter cannot recover from, the import file will be renamed with a `.error` extension to prevent repeated attempts to import a bad file.
-If this cannot be done, file permissions may be preventing the Adapter from modifying the file.

 # Removal